 For General Healing

 Most essential oils with carvacrol are healing related.
 The oil can simply be applied while recovering from surgery or in the hospital to assist in faster healing.
 It can also prevent the growth of bacteria and protect against infection, especially when at risk in hospital situations.
-Inhaling the aroma in a diffuser can help with a mental strain that often accompanies surgery or a prolonged injury.
+Inhaling the aroma from a room diffuser can help with a mental strain that often accompanies surgery or a prolonged injury.

 Read about our Founder & CEO, Dr. Eric Fishman, and how he came up with the idea for MONQ, a brand that has since become iconic in the Health & Wellness industry.